Oley Valley: The Oley Fair

 In 1946, the Oley Valley Community Fair Association was officially established.
-A year later the first annual Oley Valley Community Fair was held on October 2-October 4.
+A year later, in 1947, the first annual Oley Valley Community Fair was held from October 2 to October 4.
 The first Oley Fair included exhibits of locally produced goods, exhibits from local businesses, entertainment, and food.

 The Oley Fair originally began on the Oley School grounds.
 Classes were dismissed early in order to set up for the fair, in fact, students continue to be dismissed early on the Friday during the week of the fair.
 Various exhibits were housed inside the school including the Home Economics, Fruit and Vegetable Departments, as well as some commercial displays.
 A few Oley citizens lent money to the Fair to purchase surplus tents from the Army.
 These tents were erected on the playing fields behind the school to house the Farm Crops and Livestock.

 In 1958, building expansions on the Oley School grounds limited the availability of buildings to the Fair Association.
 For this reason other locations were considered and the Oley Fire Company grounds, which were adjacent to the school grounds, were selected as an alternate location for the fair.
 The fair was also able to purchase 2.5 acre of land adjacent to the Oley Fire Company grounds which is used for additional parking.
 All of these projects have helped to better display and promote many of the fair's exhibits and activities.